Chart Color Schemes

 Infrastructure

-Ludmilla - The Narrows has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally
+Ludmilla - The Narrows has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-Six projects have been identified by AreaSearch as potentially influencing the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+Six projects have been identified by AreaSearch as potentially impacting this area.
 Notable projects include Darwin Desalination Plant, Darwin Mid Suburbs Area Plan, Intersection Upgrade - Dick Ward Drive and Fitzer Drive, Richardson Park Community Space.
-The following list details those most relevant:.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.